This post is long but one I reference often. Edit: tl;dr = Don’t Be A Dick.

 Sometimes that’s alright – it’s good to be passionate about things you believe in and stand up for yourself and your views, but more often than not this reaction happens when it really shouldn’t.
 It’s not coming from people defending an ideology and a belief that what they’re doing is the right thing, but from people who don’t want to be proven wrong.
 They don’t want to be a victim of stupidity, of error, of ignorance – they’ll refuse to accept the possibility.
 That’s not alright.

-A shining example of someone who did the opposite: listened to criticism, worked to understand the issue and apologised like a decent, clever bloke is Jason Alexander, after he referred to cricket as a “gay” sport.
+A shining example of someone who did the opposite: listened to criticism, worked to understand the issue and apologised like a decent person is Jason Alexander, after he referred to cricket as a “gay” sport.

 my building a joke upon the premise I did added to the pejorative stereotype that they are forced to deal with everyday… And with my well-intentioned comedy bit, I played right into those hurtful assumptions and diminishments.
-And the worst part is – I should know better
+And the worst part is – I should know better– Jason Alexander, 2012

-It’s all good, I recommend reading all of it, but that’s my pull-out.
-Further to the privilege/bullying/throwaway comments point, here’s Rhys on being respectful and not calling people “trannies”.
-I’ve written a bit on transgender issues, courtesy of Juliet Jacques’ fantastic SitP talk.
+It’s all good, I recommend reading all of it, but that’s my pull-quote.
+Further to the privilege/bullying/throwaway comments point, here’s Rhys on being respectful and not calling people transphobic slurs.
+I’ve written a bit on trans issues, courtesy of Juliet Jacques’ fantastic SitP talk.